-Channels of employee communication include, but are not limited to;

-- weekly meetings of the Executive Management Team;
+Channels of employee communication include but are not limited to; weekly meetings of the Executive Management Team, Management Review meetings, all-employee meetings, team meetings, extensive use of email and the HPC intranet.

-- Management Review meetings;

-- all-employee meetings;

-- · team meetings; and

-- extensive use of email and the HPC intranet.

 There is also employee induction training and employee attendance at public meetings of the Council.

-Corporate, social and environmental initiatives
+Corporate, Social and Environmental Initiatives

-A 'statement of intent' document relating to corporate, social and environmental responsibilities was approved by the Council during the year.
-Initiatives during the year included:

-- conducting a departmental team-building exercise to improve the garden facilities at a residential care home for children; - encouraging employees to switch-off electrical appliances overnight to save power; - purchase of Fairtrade coffee and tea; - returning used printer cartridges to the manufacturer for recycling; and providing bike racks in front of HPC premises to encourage bicycle commuting by employees.

-For the period 1 April 2007 to 31 March 2008, 13.1 tonnes (32.9 tonnes, 2006-07), equivalent to 223 trees, of waste paper was recycled.
+A 'statement of intent' document relating to Corporate, Social and Environmental responsibilities was approved by the Council during the year.
+Initiatives during the year included the following: conducting a departmental team-building exercise to improve the garden facilities at a Residential Care Home for children, encouraging employees to switch off electrical appliances overnight to save power, purchase of Fairtrade coffee and tea, returning used printer cartridges to the manufacturer for recycling and providing bike racks in front of HPC premises to encourage bicycle commuting by employees.
+For the period April 2007 to March 2008, 13.1 tonnes, equivalent to 223 trees (2006/07 32.9 tonnes) of confidential waste paper material was recycled.
 During the year, the Council also approved expanding the list of investment fund restrictions to cover direct investment in alcohol production and gambling, as well as tobacco companies.